jtara1/dictation/README.md

 ### speech-to-text-button.desktop

+Search for and open `Speech to Text Button` desktop application.
+This opens a terminal running hotkeys.py which can help you monitor the logs, stdout, stderr.

-Is bugged and requires nix and home manager.
+requires: nix and home manager

 Most linux desktop environments should have support for this.
 I've created an entry for this executable as a desktop application.